 Wondering how to make a clicker game on Scratch?
 Well, making a clicker game is pretty easy!
-In this article, we will help you make a simple cookie clicker game using Scratch coding.
+So today, we will help you and your child make a simple cookie clicker game using Scratch coding.

 The cookie clicker game is an incremental game, first created by the French programmer Julien “Orteil” Thiennot in 2013.
 In fact, the first version was coded in just one night!